storyforj/fervor/README.md

 Fervor
 ----

-*Current status*: Building core functionality

 *TodoMVC Example*: https://github.com/fervorous/fervor-todo-mvc

-A batteries included fullstack framework to build modern, progressive web apps.
+A batteries included, config free, fullstack framework to build modern web apps.
+Write migrations, throw some components together and you have your app.
+With Fervor you'll write less code and get a lot more done.

 Features (so far):
 ----